 Think about your main goal.
 Think about the things that might help you achieve it – particularly the things that tend to get crowded out at the end of the day.
 Those are the things that you should try and shift to your morning routine.

 Again, that’s up to you – if one of your goals is to eat more healthily, you could achieve that in five minutes by simply swapping a high-sugar breakfast cereal for some oats you soaked overnight and a handful of berries (or a serving of savoury oats), ten if you also pack a salad for lunch!

 If you are aiming to exercise as part of your morning routine though, then you need to allocate more time.

 And chances are, unless you’re like me and basically waste the first two hours of your day frittering about on social media with endless cups of tea, you might have to get up a bit earlier to do that – and this is where you might make another mistake.

 Do not sacrifice your sleep for this thing.

 If you go to bed at midnight then wake yourself up at 5am to carry out a two-hour morning routine – and that leaves you feeling like death warmed up for the rest of the day, then it’s not going to be helping you – it’s likely to do the opposite as you need good sleep for energy, immunity, stress control, productivity and even weight control.

 The healthiest morning routine should therefore be long enough to help you achieve something toward your goals – not but so long that you’re sacrificing sleep to achieve it.

-While spending say, 20 minutes a day, working on meditation or going for a walk, might not seem a lot, by the end of the year you’ll have spend 120 hours stilling your mind, or racking up the steps, – even a little but of working on yourself every morning will add up.
+While spending say, 20 minutes a day, working on meditation (or, even less if our experts are correct) or going for a walk, might not seem a lot, by the end of the year you’ll have spend 120 hours stilling your mind, or racking up the steps, – even a little but of working on yourself every morning will add up.